3 College Academic Resume Examples That Work in 2024

 To really catch the eye of those reading your resume, make sure to include as many metrics as you can.
 Tangible results are what resonate with recruiters and hiring managers the most.

-Here are a few examples of how to utilize metrics to build a stellar resume:
+Here are a few examples of how to utilize metrics when you build a resume online:

 • Collaborated with a team of 3 researchers to design and execute a study involving a sample size of 450 participants, achieving a 96% response rate